Standards support hydrogen technologies for a greener future

 The New Zealand government’s energy strategies are focused on transitioning our country to reach 100 percent renewable electricity by 2035 and to be a net zero carbon emitter by 2050.
-Hydrogen is emerging as a key technology that could help to achieve this target by ‘decarbonising’ parts of our economy.
+Hydrogen is emerging as a key technology that could help to achieve this target by ‘decarbonising’ our economy.

 According to the government’s Green Paper, A vision for hydrogen in New Zealand, a number of demonstration projects are already underway, with others planned.
 These include the Tuaropaki – Obayashi joint venture Halcyon Power production facility at the Mokai geothermal power near Taupo, the Ports of Auckland hydrogen demonstration project, and the Refining NZ green hydrogen study at Marsden Point.